 When the earth's surface water is vaporized into the atmosphere through evaporation, it condenses in the atmosphere and falls back to the earth as rain and snow.
-It then sips through the soil and get enclosed in aquifers as groundwater.
+It then seeps through the soil and gets enclosed in aquifers as groundwater.
 A minimal amount of surface water from lakes and rivers can also contribute to the groundwater recharging process (USGS).

 Protecting the natural groundwater recharging process is a good initiative to ensure groundwater sustainability since the volume of water pumped from aquifers should always be lower or equal to the volume recharged.